 Sometimes it’s hard to recognize and come to grips with the very real flaws in our everyday relationships.
-Whether it’s a romantic relationship, relationships with family, or our relationships with our friends, you may currently be beneath the relationship veil.
+Whether it’s a romantic relationship, relationships with family, or the relationships with your friends, you may currently be beneath the relationship veil.
 Soooo here is a little “outsider looking in” advice that you should seriously consider.

 1) Stop letting people use you.

-If you notice the only time you hear from this person is when they need a listening ear to vent to, financial assistance or help of some kind stop answering their texts and calls.
+If you notice the only time you hear from this person is when they need a listening ear, financial assistance, or help of some kind stop answering their texts and calls.
 These are the type that could see you on the “barely keeping things together” side for yourself, or on the verge of your own breakdown, and WOULD STILL ask if they can borrow a few dollars, get a ride somewhere, if you could watch their kids, etc.

-Often times you are only as valuable to these people as what you’re willing to give and do for them.
-If you are desperate enough to have a relationship with these people to allow them to keep using you or don’t mind having to constantly make excuses or say no to them then keep them around.
+Often times you are only as valuable to these people as what you’re willing to give to and do for them.
+If you are desperate enough to have a relationship with these people that you’ll allow them to keep using you or don’t mind having to constantly make excuses then keep them around.
 Otherwise, eliminate these people from your life.
 If it’s a family member, love them from afar, and holla at cuz only at family functions.

 2) Stop letting people manipulate you.